Quantum channels and memory effects: Quantum Codes

 Now notice that these basis codewords are not affected by the action of $\sigma_z$ on any pair of qubits.
 Consequently the action of $\sigma_x$ on a pair of qubits is identical to the action of $\sigma_y$ on the same pair of qubits.
 In other words the code is degenerate.
 Therefore, one has only to correct errors due to $\sigma_x$ operators.
 This can be realized through a projective measurement onto the subspaces ${\cal S}_{00} = span\{|000\rangle , |111\rangle\}$, ${\cal S}_{01} = span\{|100\rangle , |011\rangle\}$, ${\cal S}_{10} = span\{|010\rangle , |101\rangle\}$ and ${\cal S}_{11} = span\{|001\rangle , |110\rangle\}$.
 If the measurement outcome is "$00$", no errors have affected the qubits; on the contrary, if the measurement outcome is "$01$", errors have affected qubits 2 and 3 and can be corrected by applying there $\sigma_x$.
 Similarly, all the other possible errors can be detected and corrected.
 It is hence clear that this code violates the quantum Hamming bound \eqref{qhbsimple} thanks to the invariance of the coding subspace under the action of pair of $\sigma_z$ which allows for perfect error correction.

 Having seen that DFSs are suitable to encode information in the presence of completely correlated errors, it is natural to expect that their performance decreases by reducing the degree of errors' correlation \cite{DKB07}.
 Actually Refs.\ \cite{CM10a} and \ \cite{CM10c} confirm this fact for the Markovian model of \eqref{AMarkov} and for the model of \eqref{Amu01} respectively.

-These results are opposite to those reviewed in the previous Section \ref{sec:perfstcode}.
-Then, one may argue that, for the memory channel models \eqref{AMarkov}, \eqref{Amu01}, where the memory effects are described by a single parameter $\mu$, there must be a threshold value $\mu^\star$ that allows one to select the best code between the standard and the noiseless ones \cite{CM10a,CM10c,arrigo08}.
+Then, one may argue that for the memory channel models \eqref{AMarkov}, \eqref{Amu01}, where the memory effects are described by a single parameter $\mu$, there must be a threshold value $\mu^\star$ that allows one to select the best code between the standard and the noiseless ones \cite{CM10a,CM10c,arrigo08}.